2024–present Serbian anti-corruption protests: Events

 A march during the general strike in Belgrade on 24 January 2025.
 The banner in the foreground reads "Само Студент Србина Спашава" (Only a Student[s] Saves the Serbs), a play on the national slogan "Only Unity Saves the Serbs".

 On 24 January, large protests were held in Apatin, Belgrade, Gornji Milanovac, Jagodina, Lazarevac, Leskovac, Kragujevac, Niš, Novi Sad, Novi Pazar, Petrovac na Mlavi, Stara Pazova, and Vlasotince.
 In Lazarevac, the students were joined by miners from the RB Kolubara mines.
 In Belgrade, high-school pupils, lawyers and tech companies organized their protest together with students.
 Two columns of protesters crossed the Branko's Bridge from both sides and symbolically connected two sides of the river.
 Medical workers and workers in social care institutions either left their workplaces while the protesters were passing by or made statements of support.
 In Novi Sad, opposition parties blocked the highway with motor vehicles for a brief period of time.

 Jagodina SNS rally

 The protest in Jagodina was specific since it was organized on the same day as the large SNS gathering, albeit a few hours earlier.
 Despite that, there were no reported incidents within the city; however, in the Belgrade municipality of Voždovac, local residents attempted to physically stop a bus driving SNS supporters to Jagodina.
-The SNS supporters arrived later in the afternoon with organized buses.
+The SNS supporters arrived later in the afternoon.

 Speaking at the SNS gathering, president Vučić stated that he wants peace and stability, that "children need to go to schools", and that he will "not sanction Russia, nor any other friendly nation".
 He also announced the formation of a new political movement.